Bavarian Nordic: MVA-BN

 Jynneos.
 The vaccine was supplied for emergency use to the U.S. Strategic National Stockpile as well as other government stockpiles.

-The vaccine is being deployed worldwide to combat the 2022 monkeypox outbreak, leading to concerns over vaccine nationalism and hoarding by countries with pre-existing contracts.
+The vaccine is being deployed worldwide to combat the 2022 mpox outbreak, leading to concerns over vaccine nationalism and hoarding by countries with pre-existing contracts.

-Vaccinia-fowlpox-TRICOM

-A second poxvirus-based technology is employed in most of the company's cancer immunotherapies, and was in-licensed as part of a collaboration with the National Cancer Institute (NCI).
-Vaccinia-fowlpox-TRICOM is a sequential prime-boost therapy based on vaccinia and fowlpox in combination with three co-stimulatory molecules (TRICOM).
-The poxvirus-based immunotherapy can be modified to encode different tumor-associated antigens such as Prostate-specific antigen (PSA), Carcinoembryonic antigen (CEA) and/or Mucin 1 (MUC1), which are all tumor markers that are overexpressed in various cancers.
-This technology formed the basis of the company's lead oncology product candidates, Prostvac and CV-301.

 Ebola vaccine development and production

 The company has worked for several years with the NIAID on the development of a filovirus vaccine for Ebola and Marburg hemorrhagic fever diseases.
 In October 2014, following a successful pre-clinical demonstration of the combination vaccine regimen of its multivalent MVA-BN Filovirus vaccine and Crucell/Janssen's AdVac technology based on adenoviral vectors, Bavarian Nordic joined efforts with Crucell Holland B.V., one of the Janssen Pharmaceuticals companies of Johnson & Johnson to develop and manufacture this vaccine regimen intended for emergency use to help contain the outbreak in West Africa.
 In January 2015, the company had produced the first 400,000 doses of the vaccine and the first clinical trial of the vaccine regimen was initiated in the UK, with additional trials planned in the US and Africa.
 It was approved for medical use in the European Union in July 2020.